- Designed For

 Through lectures and guided tastings of a range of wine and wine styles from around the world, course participants will be exposed to the topics of white and red winemaking, taste, mouthfeel, aromatics and spoilage.
-By the end of this two-day course, students will be able to critically evaluate wine with authority and communicate that expertise to others.
+By the end of this course, students will be able to critically evaluate wine with authority and communicate that expertise to others.